 Digital vs. Film | Differences, Opinions, and Thoughts on a BIG Debate

 Which one is right for you?
-I’m by no means an expert at either, but I’m here to give you insight based on my experience and knowledge.
+I’m not an expert at either, but I’m here to give you insight based on my experience and knowledge.

 I’ve been strutting along global landscapes with digital cameras around my neck for ages.
-It wasn’t until more recently, in the past few years, that I’ve dedicated myself to mastering a photo alternative: film.
+It wasn’t until more recently, in the past few years, that I dedicated myself to mastering a photo alternative: film.
 The tirelessly cumbersome, somewhat archaic, and hard-to-replicate film photography medium.
-After snapping a few pics on a girl’s trip in Joshua Tree in 2017, being so enamored with how effortlessly the photos looked, I haven’t looked back since.
-I’ve dedicated myself to shooting almost entirely 35mm or medium format for personal projects, saving digital photography for larger campaigns that require a commercial status-quo.
+After snapping a few pics on a girl’s trip to Joshua Tree in 2017, being so enamored with how effortlessly the photos looked, I haven’t looked back since.
+I’ve dedicated myself to shooting almost entirely 35mm or medium format for personal projects, saving digital photography for larger campaigns that require a commercial status quo.

-However, no matter my opinion or excessive use of one medium over the other, my perspective continues to evolve.
+However, my perspective continues to evolve regardless of my opinion or excessive use of one medium over the other.
 Digital is no better than film, and film is no better than digital.
 I’m not a purist of any sort, and I’ll stand by that.
-My trip to South America, before the pandemic struck, was shot entirely on digital for fear of film getting ruined by the rampant humidity in the Amazon.
+Before the pandemic struck, my trip to South America was shot entirely on digital for fear of film getting ruined by the rampant humidity in the Amazon.
 Alternatively, I photographed a week-long commercial shoot for Subaru on film.
 Heck, I’ve done weddings on film, and I’ve done weddings on digital.

 You get the point — there’s room for both.

-But, which one is right for you?
+But which one is right for you?
 There’s a large difference in quality, considering the various types of cameras, and an even larger difference in workflow.
-I’m by no means an expert at either, but I’m here to give you insight based on my experience and knowledge.
+I’m not an expert at either, but I’m here to give you insight based on my experience and knowledge.

-Disclaimer: The images displayed in this article are stylized per photographer.
+Disclaimer: The images displayed in this article are stylized by the photographer.
 Eunice Beck shoots digital using Phil Chester Presets, while I used Kodak Portra 160 and Kodak Portra 400.
-Comparing digital and film imagery is arbitrary, as film scans vary per lab and all digital images hold unique editing processes.
+Comparing digital and film imagery is arbitrary, as film scans vary per lab, and all digital images hold unique editing processes.
 We are both best friends and photographers that work together quite often, and the point of these comparisons is to show you the unique styles in quality.

 Shop Eunice's Affiliate Link to Phil Chester Presets